-We have three plants growing in a shady corner of our backyard (see photo below).
-I consider Turk’s Cap a great intro plant for someone wanting to add native plants to their yard because it is so easy to grow.
-Here are some of its benefits:
+We have three plants growing in a shady corner of our backyard.
+I consider Turk’s Cap a great intro plant for someone beginning native plant gardening because it is so easy to grow.
+It is one of my favorite Texas natives.
+Here are some reasons to add it to your yard:

-2. One of the few plants that blooms prolifically in shade
+2. One of the few plants that blooms prolifically in part shade

-I can’t think of too many other Texas native plants that bloom so well in the shade.
 Many of us have trees in our yards creating shady conditions in many areas.
-This is a great plant to grow in these areas if you want a pop of color.
+This is a good choice to grow in part sun or partial shade flower beds if you want a pop of color.

 3. Grows well in a variety of sunlight conditions

-While Turk’s Cap likes some shade, it is an easygoing plant and can perform well in a variety of sun conditions.
-I’ve even seen it planted in full sun here in Texas and still doing well.
+While Turk’s Cap likes some shade, I’ve even seen it planted in full sun here in Texas and still doing well.
 It will likely just require more regular watering if you plant it in full sun.

 4. Provides food for pollinators and wildlife